 [Section 80F inserted by No. 94 of 1984 s.
 47; amended by No. 20 of 2002 s.
 10.]

 80G.
-Provisions of Part II Division 2 to apply
+Part II Div.
+2 to 2G, application of

 (1) Subject to this Division, the provisions of Part II Divisions 2 to 2G that apply to or in relation to the exercise of the jurisdiction of the Commission constituted by a commissioner shall apply with such modifications as are prescribed and such other modifications as may be necessary or appropriate, to the exercise by an Arbitrator of his jurisdiction under this Act.